joaoasrosa/joaoasrosa.github.io/_posts/2020-11-25-organisational-structures-to-create-autonomy-what-i-ve-learned-from-my-daughter.md

 - Team
 - Organisational design
 - Management
 excerpt: As a parent I have the gift to see my daughter grow.
-I'm learning every single day, and I want to share what I'm doing to allow my daugther to have her autonomy
+I'm learning every single day, and I've some learnings taht are applicable to organisations, allowing people and teams to be autonomous
 ---

 I'm grateful to learn from my daughter.
 Be able to see how the brain develops and picks new concepts, skills and words.
 Nowadays, I enjoy to sit and see her playing.
 As a parent, I also need to help her to achieve her autonomy: emotionally, mentally and physically.
 It is the job, and my wife and I are navigating through it.
 There is not a guide on how to parent, and we discuss what is working and what is not working.
 Sometimes is just not the time for a new skill, other times our daughter doesn't develop an interest for a particular activity.
 Well, we are all different, and that is what makes the world colourful!